lisiCAO/QLMS/docs/proposal.md

   - `/leases` - GET/POST: Lease agreements and initiation
   - `/leases/:id` - GET/PUT/DELETE: Lease-specific operations

+  ## Optional Future Enhancement: Cross-Search Endpoint

+  In the future, we can consider adding a cross-search endpoint to enhance the search functionality of the application.
+This endpoint would allow users to search for properties based on multiple criteria, such as location, price range, number of bedrooms, and amenities.

+  The proposed endpoint could be:

+  - `/properties/search` - POST: Search for properties based on specified criteria

+  Detailed API documentation will be provided.

 ## Database Design
 The database is designed to be simple yet scalable, incorporating: